Pet Winter Skin Care: 8 Tips To Protect Them From Cold

 - When grooming your dog in the winter, be sure not to cut your dog’s coat too short.
 The longer coat provides extra warmth.

 - Wipe your pet’s paws after they’ve been outside.
 Not only does it minimize the mess from wet paws, but it also prevents any additional damage to them from the cold.

 - Putting a sweater or coat on a small or senior pet isn’t just a fashion statement.
 Small and senior dogs are more impacted by the cold.
 Put a sweater or jacket on them before going outside.
 Limit the time outside to 5-10 minutes.

 - For dogs engaged in many winter outdoor activities, increase their food supply to help keep their coat thick and healthy.

 - For dog breeds equipped for extreme cold (Huskies, for example), in subzero temperatures ensure your dog has appropriate insulated outdoor shelter.
 Include a door to protect against wind. snsure it’s just large enough to accommodate your pet.
-Line the dog house with plenty of hay or straw, it’s much more absorbent and warm than blankets that can get wet and freeze.
+Line the dog house with plenty of straw, it’s much more absorbent and warm than blankets that can get wet and freeze.

 - When bathing your dog in winter, be sure to dry him thoroughly before heading out for a walk.
 Invest in a pet hair dryer to make to speed the process.

 Keeping these pet winter skin care points in mind won’t make winter go away, but will help them more comfortable until spring.